zUnixorn/Arch-root-on-ZFS-install/README.md

 ​
 ​
 ​
->remove if you don't want encryption
->remove if you don't want encryption
->remove if you don't want encryption
+< remove if you don't want encryption
+<
+<
+replace with your root partition id
 ```
-`replace with your root partition id`

 </td>
 </tr>